joshuacords/opr/OPR-Riverside-Version.md

 Special Abilities such as the casting of a Spell may be used during an Activation Action.
 They may be used before or after moving and in any order, but must be used before a Ranged or Melee Attack is made.

 ## Measuring
+Distances are usually measured from a model’s base, however if a model has no base, then all distances are measured from the edges of the model's main body.

+When measuring the distance between two models you always measure from/to the closest point of their bases.
+When measuring the distance between two units you always measure from/to the closest model in each unit.

+When measuring how far a model moves always measure so that no part of its base moves further than the total distance.

 ## Movement
 - Bases may not overlap or stack.